‘Wrong place, wrong time’: Hilton mom dragged out SUV during carjacking - NewsBreak

 “I just pray that it doesn’t happen to somebody else.”
 Pelitera said, “The violence is just it’s a lot right now and it’s everywhere.”

-According to the Monroe County Sheriff’s Officer, prior to this incident, the two males were involved in a roll-over motor vehicle accident further down West Ridge Road which witnesses claim occurred in the front yard of a family home with kids outside.
+According to the Monroe County Sheriff’s Officer, before this incident, the two males were involved in a roll-over motor vehicle accident further down West Ridge Road which witnesses claim occurred in the front yard of a family home with kids outside.

-Ocasio has been charged with three counts of robbery in the second degree and was remanded to the Monroe County Jail by a Parma Town Justice.